JoabOwala/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  run rails s
+  error 500 indicating missing create update routes to accomodate create

 - Update the number of likes for a toy

   - How I debugged:
+  update the show to get a single toy update routes to accomodate show add custom route to accomodate like functionality

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  add destroy route